 What are these dogs eating?
-Virtually every one of them is eating an artificial diet.
+Virtually every one of them is eating kibble or canned food.

-Listen to what Dr. Richard Pitcairn D.V.M. has to say about the connection between health problems and artificial diets:
+Listen to what Dr. Richard Pitcairn D.V.M. says about health problems and artificial diets:

 "When I tell an owner that a change of diet can affect her pet's health in a matter of days, the first reaction is usually delight, sometimes even exhilaration."